farahc123/tech501-week2/Monitoring and scale-sets.md

 ## Reasons why we need to load-test and using ApacheBench

--**Load-testing** helps determine how much traffic a HTTP server can sustain before performance degrades, and set baselines for typical response times
+- **Load-testing** helps determine how much traffic a HTTP server can sustain before performance degrades, and set baselines for typical response times
 - **ApacheBench** is a tool that measures the performance of a web server by inundating it with HTTP requests and recording metrics for latency and success
 >- Installing the Apache Bench benchmarking tool on the app VM:
 >